 Compile Go from Source

 Compiling Go from source provides access to the latest release and allows custom build configurations.
-However, this method requires an existing Go installation as a bootstrap compiler—the DNF-installed version satisfies this requirement.
+This method requires an existing Go installation as a bootstrap compiler; the DNF-installed version satisfies this requirement.

 Install Build Dependencies

-First, ensure Git and GCC are installed.
+Ensure Git and GCC are installed before proceeding.
 Git clones the source repository, and GCC enables cgo support for programs that interface with C libraries:

 sudo dnf install git gcc